-Safa British School is a well-established Primary-only school which opened, originally in the Al Safa school area, in 2004.
-In 2012, it relocated to a much larger site close to Safa Park.
-It is a sister school to the KHDA "Very Good"-rated Safa Community School which opened two years later, in 2014, and to which Primary students have access for Secondary school.
+Safa British School is a well-established Primary-only school which opened in 2004.
+It is a sister school to the KHDA "Very Good"-rated Safa Community School which opened in 2014.
 In a new development, SBS will relocate to a brand new school in Jumeirah and expand to Secondary in the 2020-21 academic year.
 Safa British School has just been awarded a Very Good rating by the KHDA, in time for the opening of its new campus and Secondary school - the timing could not be better!

 Get the full Safa British experience!
 Click here for the WSA Safa British School inspection